 - cover the dough and repeat this process several times 20 minutes or so later for a couple of hours before letting the dough have its first rise (bulk fermentation): the dough wil bevine even tighter with later stretch and folds

-Full details on sourdough, including how to make a starter and the stretch and fold method, are on my post here.
+Full details on sourdough, including how to make a starter and the stretch and fold method, are on my main sourdough post here.

 Cranberry, orange & chocolate sourdough: makes 1 large loaf